ak2k2/2023-Cubist-Hackathon/README.md

 ### Objective
 Classify 'Motor Vehicle Collisions' from the [NYC Open Data Collective](https://data.cityofnewyork.us/Public-Safety/Motor-Vehicle-Collisions-Crashes/h9gi-nx95) as 'fatal/nonfatal'.
-Select, preprocess, and encode features (spatial coordinates, vehicle type code, weather, time) to train gradient-boosted decision trees, LTSM networks, and deterministic statistical models and carry out classification/inference.
+Select, preprocess, and encode features (spatial coordinates, vehicle type code, weather, time) to train gradient-boosted decision trees, LSTM networks, and deterministic statistical models and carry out classification/inference.
 ### Additional Data Sources
 Utilized the Weather Query Builder from [Visual Crossing](https://www.visualcrossing.com/weather/weather-data-services) to join weather data with collision data by the time of the collision.
 This enabled us to analyze how various weather conditions may have potentially influenced the severity of the collision.